Hayfever Vs COVID-19: how to tell them apart

 Our Superintendent community pharmacist Mr Nur Choudhury suggests prompt treatment of the symptoms.

 ‘Hay fever can make us feel really terrible.
-It has no cure, but only prevention can help you’.
+It is a reaction to pollen, It has no cure, but only prevention can help you’.

 What are the symptoms of COVID-19?